Attracting others to your vision

 By themselves, relationships don’t magically turn into results.
 Leaders still must present an informed, clear, and compelling vision in order to influence others to act.
 However, relationships always pave the way for a vision to catch on and take flight.

 Reprinted with permission from The John Maxwell Company and Inspire Leadership Consultancy.
-Develop your leadership skills by attending The 60th Developing The Leader Within You workshop with Maxwell-certified facilitator Francis Kong on Sept.
-24-25 at the Edsa Shangrila Hotel.
-To register, call 6872614/7064853 and look for Kriselle.
-For more details visit our website at www.inspireleaders.com.ph
+Attend the 61st Developing The Leader Within You Workshop with Maxwell-certified facilitator Francis J. Kong on Sept.
+28-29 at the Edsa Shangri-La Hotel.
+Seats are limited so call 687-2614/706-4853 and look for Kriselle.
+We also do in-house training on leadership, sales, teams and personal growth.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.